-Note: The Basic Access Control Mechanism and the Chip Authentication Protocol specified in [1] include secure messaging for all commands exchanged after successful authentication of the Inspection System.
-The TOE checks by secure messaging in MAC_ENC mode each command based on CMAC, Retail-MAC or EMAC whether it was sent by the successfully authenticated terminal (see FCS_COP.1/MAC for further details).
+Note: The Basic Access Control Mechanism specified in [1] includes the Secure Messaging for all commands exchanged after successful authentication of the Inspection System.
+The TOE checks by Secure Messaging in MAC_ENC mode each command based on Retail-MAC whether it was sent by the successfully authenticated terminal (see FCS_COP.1/MAC for further details).
 The TOE does not execute any command with incorrect message authentication code.
-Therefore the TOE reauthenticates the user for each received command and accepts only those commands received from the previously authenticated user.
+Therefore the TOE re-authenticates the user for each received command and accepts only those commands received from the previously authenticated BAC user.